pydata/pydata-sphinx-theme/docs/user_guide/branding.rst

    }

-If you do not provide ``text`` or ``alt_text``, the theme will provide some default alt text.
-(Otherwise, your homepage link would appear to assistive tech as something like "Unlabeled image.")
-By default, the theme will set logo image alt text to "`docstitle
+If you do not provide ``text`` or ``alt_text``, the theme will provide some default alt text (otherwise, your homepage link would appear to assistive tech as something like "Unlabeled image").
+The default alt text is "`docstitle
 <https://www.sphinx-doc.org/en/master/development/templating.html#docstitle>`_ -
-Home" unless you provide a logo title (``text``), in which case the theme sets the alt text to the empty string.
-(The assumption is that if you provide a logo title, the title is probably doing the work of the alt text.)
+Home", but if you provide a logo title (``text``) the default alt text will be an empty string (the assumption is that if you provide a logo title, the title is probably doing the work of the alt text, and as shown above, you can override this assumption by supplying both ``text`` and ``alt_text``).

 Add favicons
 ============